 Applicants whose native language is not English (identified by the U.S. Department of State Bureau of Public Affairs) must provide evidence of English language proficiency as indicated by acceptable scores on the Test of English as a Foreign Language (TOEFL).
-A minimum TOEFL score of 500 is required for general admission to the university, and a minimum score of 550 is required for the professional programs in the School of Engineering, the Del E. Webb School of Construction, and the College of Architecture and Environmental Design.
+A minimum TOEFL score of 500 is required for general admission to the university, and a minimum score of 550 is required for the professional programs in the School of Engineering and the Del E. Webb School of Construction.
 The following three exceptions apply:

-- Applicants who have completed their junior and senior years in a U.S. high school may provide an SAT Verbal score of 580 or an ACT English subscore of 23 in place of a TOEFL score for the professional programs in the School of Engineering, the Del E. Webb School of Construction, and the College of Architecture and Environmental Design.
-Scores of 530 on the SAT Verbal or 21 on the English subscore place these applicants in the preprofessional programs. - Applicants who have completed a minimum of 48 semester hours of transfer credits at a U.S. college or university (including completion of two semesters of first-year composition, earning a minimum 2.50 cumulative GPA), may be admitted into the preprofessional programs without the TOEFL.
-Entrance into the professional programs in the School of Engineering, Del E. Webb School of Construction, and the College of Architecture and Environmental Design requires a TOEFL score of 550, an SAT verbal score of 580, or an ACT English subscore of 23. - Applicants who have received a bachelor's degree from a college or university in the United States are exempt from the TOEFL.
+- Applicants who have completed their junior and senior years in a U.S. high school may provide an SAT Verbal score of 580 or an ACT English subscore of 23 in place of a TOEFL score for the professional programs in the School of Engineering and the Del E. Webb School of Construction.
+Scores of 530 on the SAT Verbal or 21 on the English subscore place these applicants in the preprofessional programs. - 2.
+Applicants who have completed a minimum of 48 semester hours of transfer credits at a U.S. college or university (including completion of two semesters of first-year composition, earning a minimum 2.50 cumulative GPA), may be admitted into the preprofessional programs without the TOEFL.
+Entrance into the professional programs in the School of Engineering and the Del E. Webb School of Construction requires a TOEFL score of 550, an SAT verbal score of 580, or an ACT English subscore of 23.

+3. Applicants who have received a bachelor's degree from a college or university in the United States are exempt from the TOEFL.
 If these applicants meet the admission standards for the professional programs, exclusive of language tests, they are admitted to the professional program.